lixmal/finddupes/README.md

 `finddupes` tries to be efficient by

-- comparing file size before running expensive hash caluculations
+- comparing file size before running expensive hash calculations
 - using hash tables to find duplicate sizes/hashes in constant time on avg
-- using the fast [xxHash](https://github.com/Cyan4973/xxHash) algorithm to calulcate hashes
+- using the fast [xxHash](https://github.com/Cyan4973/xxHash) algorithm to calculate hashes
 - running things in parallel.
 However, this only really helps if directories to be searched for reside on different media
 - using an optional "cache" that can be reused and extended for multiple searches/deletions